-BTPH101-18 Mechanics of Solids L-3, T-1, P-0 4 Credits Pre-requisites (if any): High-school education with I Physics as one of the subject

-Course Objectives: The aim and objective of the course on Mechanics of Solids is to introduce the students of B. Tech. to the formal structure of vector mechanics, harmonic oscillators, and mechanics of solids so that they can use these in Engineering as per their requirement.

-Course Ot atcomes: At the end of the course, the student will be able to CO1 Understand the vector mechanics for a classical system.
-CO2 Identify various types of forces in nature, frames of references, and conservation laws.
-CO3 Know the simple harmonic, damped, and forced simple harmonic oscillator for a mechanical system.
-CO4 Analyze the planar rigid body dynamics for a mechanical system.
-CO5 Apply the knowledge obtained in this course to the related problems.
+BTPH101-18 Mechanics of Solids L-3, T-1, P-0 4 Credits Pre-requisites (if any): High-school education with Phys sics as one of the subject. ves: The aim and objective of the course the formal structure of vector mechanics, h se in Engineering as per their requirement armonio occillatore 1 s to introduce the students nechanics of solids so that Course Outcon nes: At the end of the course, the student will be able to Course Outcon CO1 es: At the end of the course, the student Understand the vector mechanics for a will be able to es: At the end of the course, the student Understand the vector mechanics for a will be able to Course Outcon CO1 CO2 nes: At the end of the course, the student will be able to classical system. d como di l Course Outcon CO1 es: At the end of the course, the student Understand the vector mechanics for a Identify various types of forces in natur Know the simple harmonic, damped, and will be able to classical system. re, frames of references, ar d forced simple harmonic o d conservation laws.